vbookshelf/ChatGPT-Experiments/Exp_11--create-and-deploy-a-roleplay-english-practice-chatbot/README.md

 - This is a gamified approach to language learning.
 It's like the movie "Live, Die, Repeat".<br>
 The context is fixed but there are many possible variations to the story within that context.
 - This is designed to be a language learning tool, but one possibility is that user's will forget the language learning apect and simply approach this as a roleplay game.
-- the app freezes when the token count is exceeded.
+- The app freezes when the token count is exceeded.

 ### References